Welding Magnets Guide: Usage, Types, and What to Consider

 What does the magnet’s pulling force refer to?

-There are smaller magnets that can pull 9lb (400gr) and far stronger heavy-duty magnets with on-off switches that can pull over 1000lb (453kg).
+There are smaller ones that can pull 9lb (400 gr) and far stronger heavy-duty ones with on-off switches that can pull over 1000lb (453 kg).

 The magnet’s pulling force refers to the maximum force it can pull at the longest side.
-The shorter a side of the magnet is, the weaker pulling force it has.
+The shorter the side is, the weaker the pulling force.

 The maximum pulling force is valid when the longest side is attached to the center of the workpiece and for a specific metal thickness.
 Most often 3/8″ (9.5mm).
 If the metal is thinner, the pulling force is weaker.